E A R T H

 When light is emitted from the heavenly bodies revolving in the firmament, it travels directly to Earth in a straight line.
 But before their light reaches Earth, the heavenly bodies spin away to a new position, because they are revolving around Earth at a high speed.
 And the farther away they are from Earth, the faster they revolve around Earth.

-The events above combine to generate a curved line of sight, and it is by this curved line of sight that the heavenly bodies are viewed from Earth.
-This means that the heavenly bodies are not where they appear to be.
-Neither are they as far away as they appear to be.
+All these events combine to generate a curved line of sight, and it is by this curved line of sight that the heavenly bodies are viewed from Earth.

 The following picture illustrates that a star is seen from Earth in the direction of the straight arrow.
 But the star is not at all out there in that direction.
 The actual location of the star is within the firmament, in the region of the stars, on the curved line of sight.